Chapter 3: Communication

 When the standup feels like a slog:

-Stay Positive About Problems
+Stay Constructive About Problems

 Negative framing:

-anything done."
+get anything done."

-Positive framing:
+Constructive framing:

-eyes if anyone has time."
+set of eyes if anyone has time."

 You can acknowledge hard problems without dragging the team down.